wwt/SwiftCurrent/.github/UPGRADE_PATH.md

   <summary><b>V4 -> V5</b></summary>

   ## SwiftUI - WorkflowView
   Our approach to a SwiftUI API drastically changed.
 This new API is much more idiomatic and natural feeling when using SwiftUI.
 Additionally, it enables a series of new features.
 Previously, you used `thenProceed(with:)` and `WorkflowLauncher` to launch a workflow in SwiftUI.
-You now use `WorkflowGroup` and `WorkflowItem`.
+You now use `WorkflowItem` and `WorkflowView`, respectively.
+If you need more than 10 `WorkflowItem` in your workflow, use `WorkflowGroup` similar to `Group` for other SwiftUI views.

   ```swift
   WorkflowView {